aqknutsen/Kalman_Filter_Research/README.md

 Authors: Alec Knutsen, Jonathan Bush

-REPO Includes:
-1. Paper of simple Kalman Filter Deriviation
-2. Simple Implementations of the Kalman Filter for a voltmeter and projectile motion
+Repo includes a paper that runs through a simple derivation of the Kalman Filter and some simple implemntations of the Kalman Filter in Matlab